So the other day, I had the tv on, and this commercial was playing:

 Our recipe was inspired by the traditional refectory ales known as patersbier (“fathers’ beer” in Flemish) in Belgium.
 These sessionable beers are brewed by the monks for their dinner table and are typically only available at the monastery.
 Spencer is a full-bodied, golden-hued ale with fruity accents, a dry finish and light hop bitterness.
 The beer is unfiltered and unpasteurized, preserving live yeast that naturally carbonates the beer in the bottle and keg and contributes to the beer flavor and aroma.
 Spencer is the first and only certified Trappist beer made in the United States.

 I also became interested in the difference between Trappist monks and Benedictine monks.
 Best I could figure off of google, Trappist monks are more strict.
-I was not able to find a reliable source however, so if you know for sure, comment or drop me a line.by rsiv with no comments yet
+I was not able to find a reliable source however, so if you know for sure, comment or drop me a line.by rsiv with

 If The Greenbrier was the milkshake of the babymoon, the Inn at Little Washington was the cherry.
 That metaphor might work for the aspect of time, but how can one sum up such an amazing and complex experience in one small aspect of a metaphor?
 After a beautiful drive though the country, we checked in.
 We were given an amazing suite.